radius-project/docs/docs/content/concepts/environments-concept/_index.md

   - Radius configures diagnostics and monitoring, including App Insights and Azure Monitor based on env config
   - Radius sets up access to a private container registry as defined in env config

-When the dev user deploys their application, these org-level concerns are automatically wired up based on the environment.
-Developers don't have to think about credentials, or where logs go, or how networking is configured - which enables devs to focus on their applications instead.
+When the developer deploys their application, these org-level concerns are automatically wired up based on the environment.
+Developers don't have to think about credentials, or where logs go, or how networking is configured - which enables devs to focus on their applications instead. [rephrase to pull back to the new intro paragraph about why]

 <!-- (TODO - will convert this list ^ to a diagram by v0.12) -->

-## Configuring environments
+## Creating an environment
-There are three main steps to configure a Radius environment, and by completing these steps a user will have successfully initialized an environment.
+There are three steps to configure a Radius environment, and by completing these steps a user will have successfully initialized an environment.

-### 1. Optionally define the environment specs
+### 1. Define the environment specs
 Environments, like applications, are defined via Infrastructure-as-Code languages.
 You may choose to describe your environment's requirements and contents in an IaC file.
 If you don't define environment specs, an empty environment will be created.
 You can install additional services there later if needed.
 - For the list of supported IaC languages, see [Languages]({{< ref supported-languages >}}).
 - For example environment definitions, see [link coming soon in other PR]